kiwix/kiwix-js-pwa/screenshots/Demo-FileHandling.md

 In Chromium browsers (Chrome, Edge, Brave, etc.), an Install button will show in Configuration.
 In Safari on macOS you can use File ->
 Add to Dock, and in Firefox (desktop), you can bookmark the app.
 The demo shows file handling in a Chromium browser on Linux, but it's exactly the same process on Windows and macOS.
-For Firefox and Safari, see "What about Firefox and Safari?" below.
+For Firefox and Safari, see "[What about Firefox and Safari](#what-about-firefox-and-safari)?" below.
+We also have a demo page with more info about [Installing the PWA](Install-PWA.md).

 ## The File Handling API is available on Chromium desktop browsers